psilons/pypigeonhole-build/README.md

 project we work on.
 The existing scripts / Python code should not interfere the extension.

-#### Side Notes and Future improvements
+## Side Notes and Future improvements

-- During CI, we check the svg file back to GIT, so that the above percentage shows up.
-This requires every checkin to re-pull.
 - Sometimes, windows is not stable due to locking.
 Rerun should work.
 - package_data in setup.py is not supported (yet).